lifeofverma/render-mate/README.md

 ---

 ## **Features**
-AutoNukeRender provides a user-friendly interface with the following key features:
+RenderMate provides a user-friendly interface with the following key features:

 ### **Main Functionalities**
 1. **Add File**